-- 3213 STUDENT SUPERVISION AND WELFARE - o Protecting the physical and emotional well-being of students is of paramount importance.
-Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property - 5540 INVESTIGATIONS INVOLVING STUDENTS - School administrators shall respond to incidents involving students occurring on school grounds or at school-sponsored events.
-When conducting an initial fact inquiry, if an administrator suspects that a crime has been committed, they must report the matter to School Police or another appropriate law enforcement agency to assume the investigative responsibilities. - 5772 WEAPONS - o Students are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the Board including, but not limited to, property leased, owned, or contracted for by the Board, a school-sponsored event, or in a Board-owned vehicle. - 7217 WEAPONS - o Visitors are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the Board for the purpose of school activities approved and authorized by the Board including, but not limited to, property leased, owned, or contracted for by the Board, a school-sponsored event, or in a Board-owned vehicle.
+• 3213 - STUDENT SUPERVISION AND WELFARE

+o Protecting the physical and emotional well-being of students is of paramount importance.
+Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property o School administrators shall respond to incidents involving students occurring on school grounds or at school-sponsored events.
+When conducting an initial fact inquiry, if an administrator suspects that a crime has been committed, they must report the matter to School Police or another appropriate law enforcement agency to assume the investigative responsibilities.